JescaLyn/tenori-online/README.md

 }
 ```

-jQuery is used in conjunction with React and Redux reducers to simply toggle classes for the CSS presentation.
+jQuery is used in conjunction Redux reducers to simply toggle classes for CSS presentation.

 ```js
 const SwitchReducer = (state = defaultState, action) => {